 - 你能把草放在草字头上面吗? / 你能把草放在草字頭上面嗎?
 (Nǐ néng bǎ cǎo fàng zài cǎozìtóu shàngmiàn ma? / Can you put the grass on the grass radical?)

-If you’re worried about your kids replying in English, check out these 20 strategies to encourage kids to speak Chinese.
+If you’re worried about your kids replying in English, check out these 20 strategies to encourage kids to speak Chinese and other minority languages.

 Please review the Terms & Conditions before downloading any materials. © CHALK ACADEMY.
 Do not share any files without permission from chalkacademy.com.
 Only this website link may be shared.

-- 花 and 草 written or typed in large font*
+- Printable 花 and 草 in large font*

 - Optional: laminator & laminating pouches (consider if reusing template or skip to avoid plastic)